spodsiadlik/The-Three-Amigos/docs/project1.md

 (3%) A summary and discussion section to close up the report and share any interesting findings.

 # Overview
+Our robot utilizes the Raspberry Pi, high-torque motors, two power sources, a motor driver board, an alumimum frame, skateboard wheels, caster wheels, nuts and bolts, wiring, rplider, and the pi camera all working seemlessly together to create a functioning robot.
+It is integrated with ROS and uses the teleop_twist_key package for remote control capabilities from any computer.

 # Analysis